shubsmastan/shubsmastan/README.md

 ### 👋🏾 Hi there, I'm Shoaib (he/him)

 ## 🧜🏾‍♂️ About Me
 I'm a full stack software engineer from London, passionate about creating web applications!
-I also love fantasy/sci-fi books, video games and music!
+I also love fantasy/sci-fi books, video games and music.
 See the projects I have worked on below.

 ## 💻 My Work
 Currently working on version 2 of my lesson planning app - working on making it faster, more user friendly and with more features.
 Check out the repo and other projects in my pinned section!</br></br>